 A region refers to a cluster of devices in one geographical location.
 Each region has one primary hub device that is connected to one or more edge devices.
 You can also configure an optional secondary hub device in the region for redundancy.

-When you create a region, you select the devices, assign the profiles of configuration settings, assign an IPsec template for the region, and install configurations to all devices in the region.
-See also Creating custom IPsec templates on page 106.
+When you create a region, you select the devices, assign the profiles of configuration settings, and install configurations to all devices in the region.

-To add a region:
+To create a region: